AiDash is transforming vegetation management for National Grid using satellite analytics and AI

 “We’re dealing with an asset that is very dynamic,” says Bertram Stewart, Vegetation Strategy Manager at National Grid.
 “We always have to be on the lookout to modify our approach to address some of the changes in vegetation.”

-“We challenged AiDash with several scenarios to test their capabilities while looking to meet our objectives,” says Stewart.
+“We challenged AiDash with several scenarios to test their capabilities while looking to meet our objectives,” he adds.
 “They were very interested in our needs.”